 Freedom and Independence

 Having an electronic pill dispenser helps reduce the workload of your caregivers and gives them peace of mind.
-It also frees you from having to rely on another person to give you your medicine several times a day.
+It also frees you from relying on another person to give you your medicine several times daily.
 It can help you live a more independent life.

 Are There Any Disadvantages to Using an Electronic Pill Dispenser?

 A medication dispenser is an invaluable tool for preventing medication mismanagement, but it does not prevent all drug dispensing and medication adherence errors, which means that it isn’t the magic bullet for ending all adverse drug administration errors.

 Buying Guide: What to Look for When Buying a Pill Dispenser

 Here are some of the things you should look for when buying a medication dispenser: